*Note - some options in the Engagement report are only available for InfoLit (formerly Instruct): namely Course and Learners filters.

 Engagement by Content Subsection: the number of sessions in which each video, tutorial, and test/quiz in your account has been viewed.

 After selecting an "Engagement by" option, you can also use "Compare by" to add a dimension of comparison to your report.
-You can also use the filter options in the left sidebar to narrow down your data to a specific content item, course, term, etc.
+You can also use the filter options in the left sidebar to narrow down your data to a specific content item, course, learner, etc.

 Note about unique users